-Step-by-step assessment of zero-rating and similar offers
+Assessment methodology of zero-rating and similar offers

-It is important for NRAs to ensure the goals of the Regulation are being met and to assess whether relevant agreements and/or commercial practices circumvent these general aims or not.
-In the following paragraphs, a step-by-step assessment methodology is provided.
-The following step-by-step assessment serves as a guideline for the assessment of zero rating cases and similar offers.
+It is important for NRAs to ensure the goals of the Regulation are being met and to assess whether relevant agreements and/or commercial practices circumvent these general aims.
+In the following paragraphs, an assessment methodology is provided.
+This assessment methodology serves as a guideline for the assessment of zero-rating cases and similar offers.
 Individual cases should always be analysed on a case-by-case basis, addressing the specific circumstances of the case.